Make Yourself Visible

 - Headlight Modulator: A headlight modulating kit can add some attention from oncoming motorists by pulsing your low beam headlights.
 With many new cars featuring daytime running lights, your headlight can become lost in a sea of headlights at any point during the day.
 A pulsing light breaks up the sea of lights and gives you the extra attention you need to stay safe.
 Although some motorists may find it as a distraction, it just proves that it’s doing its job – you’re being seen!

 - Auxiliary Lights: Beyond replacing the OEM bulbs with LED replacements, there are plenty of options available for custom lighting for added visibility to your motorcycle.
 The type of lightning that you would want to add depends on the purpose you are trying to serve.
 For example, you can add lights to help you see further down the road for safer night riding, to improve your ability to see when there are foggy conditions, or to brighten up the areas of your peripheral vision.
-You can add single bulbs up to multiple strips in multiple color and some kits are even smart phone enabled to change colors at your command!
+You can add single bulbs up to multiple strips in multiple colors and some kits are even smartphone enabled to change colors at your command!

 - High Beams: As a highly debated topic, high beams during your nighttime riding can be advantageous to motorcyclists.
 One of the leading causes of accidents are other motorists turning left in front of a motorcycle and so bright high beam lights can alert drivers of their action of cutting off a motorcyclist.